Skip to main content

 USER appuser

-.dockerignoreto exclude unnecessary files (node_modules, .git, tests) from the build context. -
+1. Use .dockerignore to exclude unnecessary files (node_modules, .git, tests) from the build context.

 Part 2: Kubernetes — Orchestration at Scale

-Docker is excellent for running a few containers on a single machine.
+Docker's excellent for running a few containers on a single machine.
 But what happens when your application needs to run on multiple servers?
 When you need automatic scaling based on traffic?
-When a container crashes and needs to be restarted without human intervention?
+When a container crashes at 3 AM and needs to be restarted without anyone waking up?
 When you need to deploy a new version without downtime?

 What Is Kubernetes?